offen/deployment/README.md

 > Deployment configuration for offen.offen.dev

-This repository keeps the configuration we use for deploying our very own instance of Offen at `offen.offen.dev`, running on a bare `t3.micro` EC2 instance on AWS.
+This repository keeps the configuration we use for deploying our very own instance of Offen at `offen.offen.dev`, running on a bare `CX11` instance at Hetzner.

 ---